 Eric is a featured-rich Python IDE, written in Python.
-It is based on the cross platform Qt UI toolkit, integrated with the highly flexible Scintilla editor control.
-It has unlimited number of editors.
+It is based on the cross-platform Qt UI toolkit, integrated with the highly flexible Scintilla editor control.
+It has an unlimited number of editors.

-It provides a configurable window layout, configurable syntax highlighting, source code auto-completion, source code call tips, source code folding, brace matching, error highlighting, and offers advanced search functionality including project wide search and replace.
+It provides a configurable window layout, configurable syntax highlighting, source code auto-completion, source code call tips, source code folding, brace matching, and error highlighting, and offers advanced search functionality including project-wide search and replace.

-Eric has an integrated class browser and web browser, integrated version control interface for Mercurial, Subversion and Git repositories as core plug-ins and so much more.
+Eric has an integrated class browser and web browser, an integrated version control interface for Mercurial, Subversion, and Git repositories as core plug-ins and so much more.
 One of its most important features, which lacks in many Python IDEs is an integrated source code documentation system.

 4. PyDev For Eclipse

-It offers refactoring, a debugger, remote debugger, tokens browser, interactive console, unit test integration, code coverage and PyLint integration.
-It allows you to find references using (Ctrl+Shift+G) shortcut keys.
-You can use it for Python, Jython and IronPython development.
+It offers refactoring, a debugger, a remote debugger, a tokens browser, an interactive console, unit test integration, code coverage, and PyLint integration.
+It allows you to find references using the (Ctrl+Shift+G) shortcut keys.
+You can use it for Python, Jython, and IronPython development.

-It has an interactive console, documentation viewer, variable explorer and a file explorer.
+It has an interactive console, documentation viewer, variable explorer, and file explorer.
 Spyder allows for searching queries across multiple files in your project, with complete support for regular expressions.

 6. Pyzo Python IDE

-It is made up of an editor, a shell, and a assortment of useful standard tools such as a file browser, source structure, logger and an interactive help feature to help the programmer in various ways.
-It offers full unicode support in both editor and shell.
+It is made up of an editor, a shell, and an assortment of useful standard tools such as a file browser, source structure, logger, and an interactive help feature to help the programmer in various ways.
+It offers full Unicode support in both editor and shell.
 And you can choose between different Qt themes to use.

-Emacs is a free, extensible, customizable and cross platform text editor.
-Emacs already has out-of-the-box Python support via “python-mode”.
+Emacs is a free, extensible, customizable, and cross-platform text editor with the out-of-the-box Python support via “python-mode”.
 If you’re an Emacs fan, you can build a complete IDE for Python Programming by integrating the packages listed in Python Programming In Emacs guide in the Emacs wiki.

 An IDE can make the difference between a good and bad programming experience.
-In this article, we shared 8 Best Python IDEs for Linux.
-Have we missed any, let us know via the comment from below.
-Also let us know which IDE you are using currently for Python programming.
+In this article, we shared the Best Python IDEs for Linux.
+Have we missed any, let us know via the comment form below.
+Also, let us know which IDE you are using currently for Python programming.